tlpbsd/coco-tools/README.basictobasic09.md

   "&H1234".
 * By default variables are not DIMensioned and assumed to be STRING or REAL.
   They are initialized to "" or 0 at the beginning of the output program.
+* Arrays are limited to no more than 3 dimensions.
+The size of each dimension must be specified as a numeric literal.
+* When translated array names are prefixed with arr_.
 * Numeric literal expressions are assumed to be INTEGERs unless that have a decimal point or exponent or cannot be represented by an INTEGER.
 So PRINT 3 / 2 will print 1.5 in Color BASIC but the converted BASIC09 program